apache/apex-core/dimension_computation_store.md

 Currently supported time buckets are 1 sec, 1 min, 1 hour, 1 day.

 #### Combinations
-This indicates group of the keys which should be used for aggregate computations.
+This indicates a group of the keys which should be used for aggregate computations.

 #### Incremental Aggregators
 These are aggregate functions for which the computation is possible only by using previous aggregates value and the new value.